 Sell.
 Who couldn’t use cash?
 According to the XO Group study, the average wedding budget in 2012 (excluding the honeymoon) was $28,427.
 Craigslist, eBay, newspaper classifieds — these are your new best friends.

 Pack it.
-Box your items and move them into storage units, such as the self storage facilities at Uncle Bob’s.
+Box your items and move them into storage units, such as the self storage facilities at Life Storage.
 Rather than unpacking the new dinnerware pieces, bedding set, and decorative accents immediately, house them in a mini storage unit as small as 5’ by 5’ while you settle in from the hectic wedding and its aftermath.

 Whether you do so before or after your nuptials, take time to savor those moments as you sort through the items of your single life.
 Marriage is a new beginning – you’re never going to need that beer pong table again…